Website Cookies ...

-The Council consists of 12 elected members from the Headley Parish supported by our Clerk and assistant Clerk.
+The Council consists of 12 elected members from the Headley Parish supported by our Executive Clerk, Responsible Finance Officer, and assistant Clerk.
 As Councillors, we are all volunteers who take an interest in our village, its services and amenities.
 We represent over 2,250 households and therefore value your ideas and suggestions for improving the quality of life.

 We invite you to review the contents of this site, and we welcome all ideas for the future development of the Parish and positively encourage the team spirit that supports successful villages and communities